getsentry/devservices/README.md

 # - service_name: The name of the service.
 This is used to identify the service in the config file.
 # - dependencies: A list of dependencies for the service.
 Each dependency is a yaml block that holds the dependency configuration.
 There are two types of dependencies:
 #   - local: A dependency that is defined in the config file.
 These dependencies do not have a remote field.
 #   - remote: A dependency that is defined in the devservices directory in a remote repository.
 These configs are automatically fetched from the remote repository and installed.
+Take a look at [snuba](https://github.com/getsentry/snuba/blob/59a5258ccbb502827ebc1d3b1bf80c607a3301bf/devservices/config.yml#L8) for an example of defining remote dependencies.
 Any dependency with a remote field will be treated as a remote dependency.
 # - modes: A list of modes for the service.
 Each mode includes a list of dependencies that are enabled in that mode.
 x-sentry-service-config:
   version: 0.1